 praisein public or private?
 Written or verbal?
 Who is your best audience?

-- Please tell me about the most meaningful recognition you have received and what made it so meaningful.
+- Please tell me about the most meaningful recognition you have received and what made it so significant.

 - Have you had any mentors that have helped you?
 How did they help?